thanasisn/SDR_enhancement_LAP/article/article.md

 (Equation\nobreakspace{}\ref{eq:ECE}).
-In analogy to Figure\nobreakspace{}\ref{fig:relative-month-occurrences}, we show in Figure\nobreakspace{}\ref{fig:relative-month-occurancies-ECE} the number of ECE events relative to the total number of one-min observations in each month.
+In analogy to Figure\nobreakspace{}\ref{fig:relative-month-occurrences}, we show in Figure\nobreakspace{}\ref{fig:relative-month-occurancies-ECE} the number of ECE events relative to the available number of one-min observations in each month.
 Judging by the distribution of the monthly medians, the most active months in ECE events are January -- March and November and the least active are July and August.
 The highest interannual variability in the 30-year record occurs from October to April.
 In the